kkouhkil/kkouhkil.github.io/README.md

 <h2>1) Business Concept</h2>
 <ul>
-    <li><strong>Overview:</strong> Our company, <em>RoboSimTech</em>, aims to develop immersive training programs using Virtual Reality (VR) and Augmented Reality (AR) to simulate realistic human-robot interaction scenarios.
+    <li><strong>Overview:</strong> The proposed company, <em>RoboSimTech</em>, aims to develop immersive training programs using Virtual Reality (VR) and Augmented Reality (AR) to simulate realistic human-robot interaction scenarios.
 This software will train users to operate and collaborate with robots safely and efficiently.</li>
     <li><strong>Vision:</strong> To become the leading provider of innovative and immersive training solutions that equip workers with the skills necessary for effective human-robot collaboration.</li>
     <li><strong>Mission:</strong> To create state-of-the-art VR/AR training software that enhances the competency and safety of workers in industries transitioning towards automation.</li>
 </ul>